zhangxuxiuxiu/mba/README.md

 	5> support thread pool in AsyncOffice;
-	6> support future in ProxyOffices; (hard and important)
+	6> support future in ProxyOffices; (hard and important) 7> support state management in each office(some events can only be dealt once, some should be dealt after some pre-events and so on)

 thoughts:
 	1>	should regional office set its sub-office's poster's source as itself automatically